OdinLeePro/OdinLeePro.github.io/index.md

 <section class="about">
   <h1>About Me</h1>
   <p>
-      ’m Odin Lee, a data scientist from <strong>St. Paul, Minnesota</strong>, with a strong academic background and a passion for turning data into insight.
+      I’m Odin Lee, a data scientist from <strong>St. Paul, Minnesota</strong>, with a strong academic background and a passion for turning data into insight.
   </p>